Mania-Visualization-Project/OsuDb/README.md

 | :--: | :----: | :----------: |
 | 0x0B | length | string data |

-**In latest version of osu!, empty string can be presented by a single byte 0x00, so both pattens bellow are legal empty strings:**
+**In some cases, empty string can be presented by a single byte 0x00, so both pattens bellow are legal empty strings:**

 - 0x0B00
 - 0x00